carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 are to be interpreted as 'transition parameters'.

 The 'deopt parameters' arguments contain an arbitrary list of Values which is meaningful to the runtime.
-The runtime may read any of these values, but is assumed not to modify them.
-If the garbage collector might need to modify one of these values, it must also be listed in the 'gc pointer' argument list.
 The '# deopt args' field indicates how many operands are to be interpreted as 'deopt parameters'.

 The 'gc parameters' arguments contain every pointer to a garbage collector object which potentially needs to be updated by the garbage